ryokat3/wikipack/README.md

-# Inline Markdown
+# Markdown All-in-One HTML

 A portable HTML file to render the embedded Markdown without any preview applications/plugins.

 ## Usage

-Copy the inline_markdown.html file, and edit the Markdown between `<script type="text/template" id="markdown">` and `</screen>` at the top.
+Copy the markdown-all-in-one.html file, and edit the Markdown between `<script type="text/template" id="markdown">` and `</screen>` at the top.